-\$8.5 million, will be awarded pursuant to these guidelines for block grants in an amount between \$500,000 to \$2,000,000.
+\$6.5million, will be awarded pursuant to these guidelines for block grants in an amount between \$600,000 to \$2,000,000.
 Block grant recipients may award subgrants to achieve the program goals.
-The Department reserves the right to reduce grant awards from what was applied for based on program need and resource availability
+The Department reserves the right to reduce grant awards from what was applied for based on program need and resource availability.
+The program will seek to award at least 4 grants and may adjust total awards as necessary to maximize program impact.

-\$500,000 of the \$8.5 million, will be awarded to federally recognized and non-federally recognized California Native American tribes on the contact list maintained by the Native American Heritage Commission to plan for, develop, and implement projects pursuant to these guidelines.
+\$325,000 of the \$6.5 million available will be awarded to federally recognized and non-federally recognized California Native American tribes on the contact list maintained by the Native American Heritage Commission to plan for, develop, and implement projects pursuant to these guidelines.
+Tribal non-profit organizations are also eligible for funding in this category.
 These grants may be used to increase the capacity of tribes to lead efforts to accomplish the goals of these guidelines.
 These grants may be eligible for either tribal specific or block grant funding.
-The Department reserves the right to increase grant awards above \$500,000 as funding allows.
+The Department reserves the right to increase grant awards as funding allows.
 Depending on demand, the Department may extend application period(s) for tribal grants.